Developments in the Khintchine-Meinardus probabilistic method for asymptotic enumeration: Introduction

 This is a particular case of the class of general multiplicative models, introduced and studied by Vershik (\cite{V1}).
 In the setting \refm[frame], in the case of weighted partitions, a combinatorial meaning can be attributed to the parameters $a_k, b_k$.
 Namely, if $b_k=1,$ then $a_k$ can be viewed as a properly scaled number of colours for each component of size $k,$ such that given $l$ components of size $k$, the total number of colourings is $a_k^l$.
-On the other hand, if $a_k=1$, then given $l$ components of size $k$, the total number of colourings equals the number of distributions of $b_k$ indistinguishable balls among $l$ cells, so that in this model $b_k$ has a meaning of a scaled number of types prescribed to a component of size $k$.
+Equivalently, to each particular partition of $n,$ say $n=\sum_{l=1}^n j_lk_l,$ is prescribed the weight $\prod_{l=1}^n a_{k_l}^{j_l}.$ On the other hand, if $a_k=1$, then given $l$ components of size $k$, the total number of colourings equals the number of distributions of $b_k$ indistinguishable balls among $l$ cells, so that in this model $b_k$ has a meaning of a scaled number of types prescribed to a component of size $k$.

-Yakubovich(\cite{YA}) derived the limit shapes for models \refm[frame] in the case $a_k=1,\ k\ge 1$, under some analytical conditions on $S$ and $b_k$.
-Note that past versions \cite{GSE}- \cite{GS} of Meinardus' theorem deal with the asymptotics of $c_n,\ n\to \infty,$ when $a_k=1,\ k\ge 1,$ for three cases of the function $S,$ corresponding to the three classic models of statistical mechanics, which are equivalent to the three aforementioned models in combinatorics.
-Our objective in this paper is to derive the asymptotics $c_n,\ n\to \infty,$ in the general framework \refm[frame].
+Yakubovich (\cite{YA}) derived the limit shapes for models \refm[frame] in the case $a_k=1,\ k\ge 1$, under some analytical conditions on $S$ and $b_k$.
+Note that past versions \cite{GSE}--\cite{GS} of Meinardus' theorem deal with the asymptotics of $c_n,\ n\to \infty,$ when $a_k=1,\ k\ge 1,$ for three cases of the function $S,$ corresponding to the three classic models of ideal gas in statistical mechanics, namely, Maxwell-Boltzmann, Bose-Einstein and Fermi-Dirac.
+They are mathematically equivalent to aforementioned combinatorial models: assemblies, weighted partitions and selections, respectively.
+In this context, $n$ is a total energy of a system, which is partitioned into integer energy levels $k_1,\ldots, k_n,$ so that $n= j_1k_1+ \ldots+ j_nk_n,$ where $j_1,\ldots,j_n$ are occupation numbers which are equal to the numbers of particles at corresponding energy levels.